Rekha-00/CLUTTERS/README.md

 ## 🎯 Gameplay

-- 🧸 Emoji  fall from the top every 4 seconds
+- 🧸 Emojis  falls from the top every 4 seconds
 - 🧺 Use your basket to catch them
 - 💖 You have 5 hearts (lives)
 - 😵 Miss one = lose a heart